Sperm bank: Screening of donors

-A sperm bank will aim to provide donor sperm which is safe by checking and screening donors and of their semen.
+A sperm bank will aim to provide donor sperm that is safe by screening donors and their semen.
 A sperm donor must generally meet specific requirements regarding age and medical history.
-Requirements for sperm donors are strictly enforced, as in a study of 24,040 potential sperm donors, only 5620, or 23.38% were eligible to donate their sperm.
+Requirements for sperm donors are generally strictly enforced; in a study of 24,040 potential sperm donors, only 5,620 (23.38%) were eligible to donate their sperm.

-Sperm banks typically screen potential donors for a range of diseases and disorders, including genetic diseases, chromosomal abnormalities and sexually transmitted infections that may be transmitted through sperm.
+Sperm banks typically screen potential donors for a range of diseases and disorders, including genetic diseases, chromosomal abnormalities, and sexually transmitted infections that may be transmitted through sperm.
+Donors are generally subject to tests for infectious diseases such as human immunoviruses HIV (HIV-1 and HIV-2), human T-cell lymphotropic viruses (HTLV-1 and HTLV-2), syphilis, chlamydia, gonorrhea, hepatitis B virus, hepatitis C virus, cytomegalovirus (CMV), Trypanosoma cruzi and malaria as well as hereditary diseases such as cystic fibrosis, sickle cell anemia, familial Mediterranean fever, Gaucher's disease, thalassaemia, Tay–Sachs disease, Canavan's disease, familial dysautonomia, congenital adrenal hyperplasia, carnitine transporter deficiency.
+Some sperm banks may also use karyotyping to ensure donors are 46XY.

+Some sperm banks disallow sexually active gay men from donating sperm due to the population's increased risk of HIV and hepatitis B.

 The screening procedure generally also includes a quarantine period, in which the samples are frozen and stored for at least six months after which the donor will be re-tested for the STIs.
-This is to ensure no new infections have been acquired or have developed during the period of donation.
-Providing the result is negative, the sperm samples can be released from quarantine and used in treatments.
+This is to ensure that no new infections have been acquired or have developed during the period of donation.
+Providing the result is negative, the sperm samples can be released from quarantine and used.
 Common reasons for sperm rejection include suboptimal semen quality and STDs.
 Chromosomal abnormalities are also a cause for semen rejection, but are less common.
-Children conceived through sperm donation have a birth defect rate of almost a fifth compared with the general population.
+Children conceived through sperm donation had a birth defect rate of almost a fifth compared with the general population in a 1983 study.